andresromero/andresromero.github.com/_posts/2013-07-08-My-first-post.md

 \end{equation}
 $$

-and the best linear transform from the \emph{XYZ} system to the Gaussian color model is
+and the best linear transform from the **XYZ** system to the Gaussian color model is

 $$\begin{equation}
     \left[ \begin{array}{c}